 We perform a wide range of accompanied and unaccompanied repertoire in ambitious programmes for our principal concerts and for other events (see performances).

-The choir is conducted and managed by founder music director/chairman Stephen Hall OBE, who works in Defra.
+The choir is conducted and managed by founder music director Stephen Hall OBE, who works in Defra.
 After several years of being on the other side of the baton in choirs, Etcetera was his first regular experience of directing one.
 He has since benefitted from formal choral conducting training through the Association of British Choral Directors and the English Choral Experience.
 In 2013, Stephen received Defra’s Engholm Trophy for founding and developing Etcetera.
 He was appointed an Officer of the Order of the British Empire (OBE) in the Queen’s 2018 Birthday Honours for voluntary and charitable service.

 We are also regularly joined by members of the Whitehall Orchestra and other musicians to form our own bespoke ensemble or orchestra when needed.
 Our larger-scale performances regularly feature professional soloists.

 Our concert home is St Stephen’s Church, Rochester Row, Westminster.

 However, we have had the great honour of so far giving six concerts at the prestigious concert venue of St John’s Smith Square to perform major choral works with orchestra and professional soloists.
 These concerts have proved extremely popular and we manage to fill the venue, which seats over 700.

-We have also performed twice at the Guards’ Chapel, Wellington Barracks and have given a concert at St Sepulchre-without-Newgate in the City of London as part of the Brandenburg London Choral Festival.
+We have also performed three times at the Guards’ Chapel, Wellington Barracks and have given a concert at St Sepulchre-without-Newgate in the City of London as part of the Brandenburg London Choral Festival.

 Where practicable our concerts have free admission.
 Instead of charging entry we have collections at the end of our performances – an important aspect of our ethos.

 Our principal charity is the Cardinal Hume Centre, based on Horseferry Road.
 The Centre does incredible work to alleviate poverty and homelessness, and transforms people’s lives right on our doorstep.

-We are also delighted to support The Lifeboat Fund – helping the RNLI to save lives at sea – which is the oldest Civil Service charity, celebrating its 150th anniversary in 2016.
+We are also support The Lifeboat Fund – helping the RNLI to save lives at sea – which is the oldest Civil Service charity, celebrating its 150th anniversary in 2016.